xiej2520/stitched_carpet/README.md

 - `none` - End platform will not be generated anyway.
 - `player` - End platform is generated only when the player entity teleports to the_end dimension.

-- Type: enum
+- Type: `enum`
-- Default value: player
+- Default value: `player`
-- Requried options: all, none, player
+- Required options: `all`, `none`, `player`
 - Categories: `backport`, `bugfix`, `feature`

+#### hoeMiningTool

+Makes hoes a mining tool like 1.16+.
+Hoe harvests nether wart block, hay, sponge, dried kelp, and leaves, can be enchanted with Efficiency, Fortune and Silk Touch, and takes damage from breaking blocks like in 1.16.

+- Type: `boolean`
+- Default value: `false`
+- Required options: `true`, `false
+- Categories: `survival`, `backport

 ### Reintroduce